u-boot/u-boot/doc/arch/sandbox.rst

    =>host bind 0 ./disk.raw
    =>ls host 0:2

+The device can be marked removeable with 'host bind -r'.

 A disk image can be created using the following commands::

    $> truncate -s 1200M ./disk.raw